explosion-mental/mage/README.md

 iMAGE viewer

-A re-write of sxiv which sucks less.
+Another `ImLib2` image viewer.
+Based on `sxiv`.
+Meant to be a program that sucks less.

 # TODO
-- Thumbnail mode, requires to cache images to work 'smooth'
+- Sort directory entries whether by giving `mage` a directory as an argument or by using `-r` (respecting LC)
 - Top status bar
 - Order functions alphabetically
-- Sort directory entries whether by giving `mage` a directory as an argument or by using `-r`
-- Handle external commands
+- Handle external commands (if simple enough)
+- Thumbnail mode, requires to cache images to work 'smooth' (if simple enough)

 # Questions
+- prefix commands by default? looks 'simple' enough to add but I think this should be a patch.
 - mouse support? handling icon cursos and positions
-- prefix commands by default? looks 'simple' enough to add but I think this should be a patch.